-Describe how the State will monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.
+Describe how the State will report on, measure and monitor its traffic enforcement efforts to ensure effectiveness, consistency, and correlation to FMCSA's national traffic enforcement priority.

 The Colorado State Patrol MCSAP unit (22 Troopers and 4 Sergeants) will implement a TACT like traffic enforcement model.
 Five primary violations from both CMV's and non-CMV's will be targeted.
 These violations include; Lane Violations, Following Too Closely, Exceeded Safe Speed / Speeding, Failed to Yield Right of Way, and Improper Passing.
 Additionally, 20% or at least 1,000, of the inspections conducted by MCSAP funded officers will be as the result of a proactive traffic contact.
 To support the crash reduction goal, data has been analyzed to determine the busiest hours of the day and days of the week.
 Each Officer's schedule have or will be modified to concur with these times in support of the Traffic Enforcement goals.
 In conjunction with the changed schedule times, Colorado State Patrol MCSAP wide effort will include five different "Surge Events."
 During these events, MCSAP Troopers will partner with local HAZMAT Troopers and Port of Entry staff to help in the Traffic Enforcement arena.
 The MCSAP section officers will continue to utilize intelligence led policing methods including the analyzation of data trends.
-During FFY 2018 targeted focus will remain in the Weld County region and its oilfield operations through targeted enforcement and there will also be targeted high visibility enforcement on the I-70 corridor specific to the locations between Golden and Gypsum Colorado.
+During FFY 2018 targeted focus will remain in the Weld County region, which includes the counties of Weld, Larimer, Morgan, and Adams.
+As previously stated MCSAP officers will focus on the Weld County region and its oilfield operations through targeted enforcement and there will also be targeted high visibility enforcement on the I-70 corridor specific to the locations between Golden and Gypsum Colorado.